ChamiLamelas/Music_Tab_Project/README.md

 ## Getting Started

-This section will inform you of the necessary prerequisites to run this program, the necessary files, and how to prepare program input files.
+This section will inform you of the necessary prerequisites to run this program and the necessary files to install.
 It may be helpful for you to read about what data can be put into an ASCII text file.
 Here are some useful links:

 * [Wikipedia Article on Text Files](https://en.wikipedia.org/wiki/Text_file)
 * [Wikipedia Article on ASCII](https://en.wikipedia.org/wiki/ASCII)